Correcting Prompt Dependence in LLM Benchmarks: A Bayesian Hierarchical Model with Embedding-Space Clustering: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Turing’s Defence and Security programme through a partnership with His Majesty’s Government.
-The computations described in this research were performed using the Baskerville Tier 2 HPC service (\url{https://www.baskerville.ac.uk/}).
+This work was supported by the Laboratory for AI Security Research (LASR).
+The views expressed in this paper are those of the authors and do not necessarily reflect the position of LASR or His Majesty's Government.
+The computations described in this research were performed using the Baskerville Tier 2 HPC service (https://www.baskerville.ac.uk/).
 Baskerville was funded by the EPSRC and UKRI through the World Class Labs scheme (EP/T022221/1) and the Digital Research Infrastructure programme (EP/W032244/1) and is operated by Advanced Research Computing at the University of Birmingham.